nemoarchive/documentation/download_restricted.md

 #### Step 3b.
 Access via gsutil on the command line

-Instructions for installing gsutil as part of the Google Cloud SDK are [available here](https://cloud.google.com/storage/docs/gsutil_install).
+See the [gsutil installation instructions](https://cloud.google.com/storage/docs/gsutil_install) for installing gsutil as part of the Google Cloud SDK.

 To access restricted data, you must authenticate your account.
 At the command line prompt, type `gcloud auth login`